holochain/holochain-rust/doc/holochain_101/src/conductor_toml.md

 The conductor requires a configuration file to run.

-You can put your configuration file in `~/.holochain/conductor_config.toml` or run `holochain_conductor` explicitly with the `-c` to specify where to find it.
+You can put your configuration file in `~/.holochain/conductor/conductor_config.toml` or run `conductor` explicitly with the `-c` to specify where to find it.

 The [holochain-nodejs conductor](./testing_functions.md#configuration-alternatives) also accepts the same TOML based configuration.